Bookmie-Devs/CssSystemBackend/README.md

 ### **Note:**

 - The President or the Academic Board must approve resources before they are displayed, as only trusted content is shared with students.
 ---

+### Notifications and Communication

+- The system comes with feature known as Notify User; this sends out specific messages to students via sms using the Css Knust sms sender id to communicate messages intended for that specific user.
+- Sms is used since it is the most reliable and simple way for students to check their messages.
+- Instances where this is useful could be sending out sms to a user who lost thier student is (assuming they are registered on the platform) and more ...

+- **Exam Location**: Coordinates of the exam venue and its address.
+- **Exam Time**: The scheduled start and end time of the exam.
+- **Map Link**: A link to the location on Google Maps, making it easy for students to find their exam venue.

+The notification can be sent via:

+- **Email**: Automatically sent to each student with all relevant details.
+- **SMS** (if configured): A text message containing the basic details of the exam (location, time, and map link).

+### **Note:**

+- Students receive a single notification upon allocation, but the admin can manually resend notifications if any updates or changes are made to the exam details.

+---